-A Dialect of Hammers, my second full-length poetry collection will be published by Salmon Poetry in early 2022.
+A Dialect of Hammers, my second full-length poetry collection, will be published by Salmon Poetry in 2023.

 My book Thresholds and Other Poems (Apprentice House Press 2018) is available to order here.

 View some of my poetry videos on my YouTube channel here.